JetBrains/teamcity-documentation/topics/multinode-setup.md

 ### Backup/Restore

-You can back up the main node right [from the TeamCity UI](creating-backup-from-teamcity-web-ui.md).
-[From a command line](creating-backup-via-maintaindb-command-line-tool.md), you can back up both the main node and secondary nodes.
+You can start backup on any node [from the TeamCity UI](creating-backup-from-teamcity-web-ui.md) provided that the node has [Processing user requests to modify data](#Processing+User+Requests+to+Modify+Data+on+Secondary+Node) responsibility.
+You can also start backup on any node [from a command line](creating-backup-via-maintaindb-command-line-tool.md).

-The restore operation can be done on either of the nodes, but only if all nodes using the TeamCity database and data directory are stopped.
+The [restore operation](restoring-teamcity-data-from-backup.md) can be done on either of the nodes, but only if all nodes using the TeamCity database and data directory are stopped.

 >Currently, the contents of the `<Node-specific data directory>` are not included in the backup.
 >